-About The KnellsThe Knells are a post-progressive, neo-psychedelic art rock band from Brooklyn, NY.
+About The KnellsThe Knells are an art rock ensemble from Brooklyn, NY.
 Drawing inspiration from over 1000 years of western classical music and deftly fusing it with the worlds of progressive, psychedelic, and experimental rock, their music “is a must for those seeking untamed new musical hybrids” (The Daily Beast).
 The New York Times writes, "[The Knells'] lyrics ponder cosmic conditions and cycles — time, space, dissolution, regeneration — and they are sung by three women, often in cascading counterpoint that can invoke Renaissance polyphony or Minimalism.
 The songs… sweep ahead, through passages of tolling solo electric guitar, of elegiac vocal melodies and harmonies, of note-bending quasi-Indian strings and guitar, of progressive-rock processionals.”

 The brainchild of composer and guitarist Andrew McKenna Lee, The Knells were born on an 8-hour solo hiking expedition in Joshua Tree National Park in May 2010.
 Alone in the desert with an iPod, and “driven by the desire to break free from the strictures encountered in the classical music scene… Lee took his extra-curricular admiration for U2’s The Unforgettable Fire, Emmylou Harris’s Wrecking Ball and Talking Heads’ Remain In Light to fashion a discursive and darkly gothic musical project of startling originality.”
 (PROG Magazine).
 A love of choral music — forged while singing Igor Stravinsky’s Mass while in college — combined with admiration for ‘60s pop vocal groups and boredom with the typical “rock band fronted by a lead singer” archetype led Lee to imagine a group that could reflect the dynamic, formal, and harmonic intricacies of classical music with the rhythmic energy and expressive vitality of rock.
 In describing this unique convergence of styles and approaches, the New York Times writes, “The classical training and female harmonies can make the Knells similar to Dirty Projectors, but this band looks toward Europe and tone poems rather than Africa and pop.
 Instead of hooks there are sustained dramatic arcs, meticulous and serpentine.”